pellared/otel-logs-talk/slides.md

 <!--

-[click] I've traveled from the beautiful city of Kraków (Cracow).
+[click] I've traveled from the beautiful city of Kraków.

-[click] You can find me lurking around GitHub as pellared, probably creating some issue or opening yet another pull request.
+[click] You can find me on GitHub as pellared, probably creating some issue or opening yet another pull request.

 [click] I'm a Software Engineer at Splunk (a company aquired by Cisco), which means I get paid for contributing to open source.

 [click] I am an OpenTelemetry Go maintainer.
 I'm also an OpenTelemetry Specification sponsor.
-Fun fact: I'm apparently the 3rd top OpenTelemetry Contributor according to Linux Foundation Insights.
-I'm not sure if that's impressive or just means I need better hobbies.

 [click] I volunteered to design OpenTelemetry Go Logs and improve the OpenTelemetry Logs Specification in November 2023.
 Apparently, someone thought I knew what I was doing.